 - never ride more than two abreast, and ride in single file on narrow or busy roads and when riding around bends

 You should not take a horse on to a footway, footpath or cycle track.
 In Great Britain, use a bridleway where possible.
-In Great Britain equestrian crossings may be provided for horse riders to cross the road and you should use these where available.
+In Great Britain equestrian crossings may be provided for horse riders to cross the road and you should use these where available (see Rule 27).
 You should dismount at level crossings where a 'Horse Rider Dismount' sign is displayed.

 Avoid roundabouts wherever possible.
 If you use them you should: